pilarvillanueva/criticalarchives/schedule/index.md

 All readings are available either through the links on this website, or through canvas.

-If you are not in this class and you would like access to one of these texts, email Hannah.

 # Calendar
 <table style="width:100%">
   <tr bgcolor="LightGray">